eclipse-threadx/getting-started/STMicroelectronics/STM32L4_L4+/readme.md

 ### Flash the image

 1. On the STM DevKit MCU, locate the **Reset** button, the Micro USB port which is labeled **USB STLink**, and the board part number.
-You will refer these items in the next steps.
+You will refer to these items in the next steps.
 All of them are highlighted in the following picture:

     ![STM DevKit device reset button and micro usb port](media/stm-devkit-board.png)